-In 2002, the FDA granted us an IND for use of DAVANAT[®] in combination with 5-FU to treat late-stage cancer patients with solid tumors.
-5-FU is FDAapproved and one of the most widely used chemotherapies for treatment of various types of cancer, including colorectal, breast and gastrointestinal.
+In 2002, the FDA granted an Investigational New Drug ("IND") application for us to administer DAVANAT[®] in combination with 5-FU to treat late-stage cancer patients with solid tumors.
+5-FU is FDA-approved, and one of the most widely used chemotherapies for treatment of various types of cancer, including colorectal, breast and gastrointestinal.
 We believe that using DAVANAT[®] in combination with 5-FU enables greater absorption of the chemotherapy in cancer cells while reducing its toxic side effects.

-The FDA has also granted us an IND for DAVANAT[®] to be administered with Avastin[®], 5-FU and leucovorin in a combination therapy to treat early-stage colorectal cancer patients.
-In addition, the FDA also has granted us INDs on a case-by-case basis to treat breast cancer in response to physicians' requests for so-called "compassionate use" INDs.
+The FDA also has granted us an IND for DAVANAT[®] to be administered with Avastin[®], 5-FU and leucovorin in a combination therapy to treat early-stage colorectal cancer patients and an IND for DAVANAT[®] to be administered with 5-FU to treat early stage bile duct cancer patients.
+In addition, the FDA also has granted us, on a case-by-case basis, the ability to treat patients with breast cancer in response to physicians' requests for so-called "compassionate use".